Thiews/Obsidian-Harmonic/README.md

 If you like using the theme, support my work and
 <a href="https://www.buymeacoffee.com/thiews" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 45px !important;width: 162px !important;margin-left:20px !important;" ></a>

+To have more information about custom css and html : [Go there](https://github.com/Thiews/Obsidian-Harmonic/blob/main/Custom%20css%20and%20html%20elements.md)

 Install style **settings plugin** to

 ## Choose a logo or a title, an accent color, 2 different styles for menus (left sidebar and right sidebar)